Home » Career » Branches of Earth Science » 100+ Branches of Earth Science

 27. Geochronology

 How old rocks and geological events are dated using signatures inherent in rocks.
-Studying layers of rock as it relates to geologic time
+Studying layers of rock as they relate to geologic time

 Plate Tectonics